motamman/signalk-parquet/README.md

 **Version 0.5.1-beta.0**

-A comprehensive TypeScript-based SignalK plugin that saves marine data directly to Parquet files with regimen-based control, real-time streaming capabilities, and advanced querying features.
+A comprehensive TypeScript-based SignalK plugin that saves marine data directly to Parquet files with regimen-based control and advanced querying features.

 ## Features